Business Process Improvement & BPA Analysis

 Once a process is atomized into a series of tasks, users can pinpoint which parts of their processes add value for either the business or the consumer, and can therefore gauge which tasks are subject to review.

-Analysts can also identify which types of waste are found within a process; they can specify if it is a defect, inventory, motion or over-processing waste, and therefore set controls to either eliminate or minimize it.
+By viewing task analytics (cost, duration, delay…) directly from the Web map, analysts can also identify which types of waste are found within a process; they can specify if it is a defect, inventory, motion or over-processing waste, and therefore set controls to either eliminate or minimize it.

-Users can have access to total lead times, which include waiting, processing, transportation time, etc. The EPC can also generate detailed time-study analyses showing key metrics such as cycle time efficiency, total queue time, and total process costs.
+Users can have access to total lead times, which include waiting, processing, transportation time, etc. The EPC can also generate detailed time-study analysis showing key metrics such as cycle time efficiency, total queue time, and total process costs.

 Operational Intelligence :